Daryn Kagan

-Daryn A. Kagan (born January 26, 1963) is an American broadcast journalist, formerly a news anchor for CNN.
+Daryn A. Kagan is an American broadcast journalist who was formerly a news anchor for CNN.

 From 1994 to 2006, Kagan served as an anchor and correspondent for CNN, in CNN's corporate headquarters of Atlanta, Georgia.
 She anchored CNN Live Today shown from 10am-12pm Eastern Time for eight years.
 She also served as host of the CNN/People news entertainment program, People in the News, and earlier served as a CNN sports reporter and anchor.

 Biography

 Early life

 Kagan grew up in a secular Jewish family in Beverly Hills, California.
 She is a 1981 graduate of Beverly Hills High School where she ran cross-country, and a 1985 graduate of Stanford University.

-Career
+Broadcasting Career 1985-2006

 After graduating from Stanford, Kagan sent out hundreds of demo tapes.
-Kagan was hired for an on-air job at a Santa Barbara television station, KEYT-TV.
-Kagan's next move was to a general assignment reporting position at KTVK in Phoenix.
-Wanting to do something other than report typical local news stories, she took on the additional role of weekend sports anchor, reporting sports news each weekend in addition to her weekday reporting duties.
+She was hired for an on-air job at a Santa Barbara television station, KEYT-TV.
+From there, she moved to a general assignment reporting position at KTVK, which is based in Phoenix, where she went on to take the additional role of weekend sports anchor in addition to her weekday reporting duties.

 After KTVK did not renew Kagan's contract, Jim Walton, the head of CNN/SI, hired Kagan as sports anchor and correspondent.
-She went on to cover events that included the Super Bowl, the NBA Playoffs, and international figure skating championships from Russia.
-Kagan was later hired from CNN Sports by CNN's news division and became a main CNN news anchor and correspondent.
+She went on to cover major sporting events including the Super Bowl, the NBA Playoffs, and international figure skating championships from Russia.
+Kagan later moved to CNN's news division and became a main CNN news anchor and correspondent.

-After becoming a CNN news anchor, Kagan reported on presidential and mid-term elections.
+In this role, Kagan reported on presidential and mid-term elections.
 She reported on-site from the Middle East during the second Gulf War and the Washington, D.C. sniper attack investigation.
 Kagan traveled to Africa with musician Bono where she reported on AIDS and famine for all of the CNN networks.
 While in Africa, Kagan maintained a daily blog on CNN.com of her reports and experiences.
-Additionally, she reported live, from the red carpet, of several Academy Awards ceremonies and from the Monterey Jazz Festival.
+Additionally, she reported several Academy Awards ceremonies and the Monterey Jazz Festival.

-She has been prank called three times on the air by Captain Janks from the Howard Stern show.